smeredith/smeredith.github.io/_drafts/interface.md

 A red LED lights when PTT is asserted.

-The microcontroller monitors the time it holds PTT.
-If it holds it for longer than 5 minutes continuously, it will release it and won't assert it again until it is reset via a power cycle.
+The PTT will be held for a maximum of 5 minutes each time it is triggered.
-I pulled this number out of the air, but if it proves to be too short I can change the firmware.
+I pulled this number out of the air, but if it proves to be too short I can change the microcontroller firmware.
-In a future revision, I would like to add an LED to indicate this condition.
+In a future revision, I would like to add an LED to indicate this timeout condition.

 In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a additional requirement to assert PTT.